 - For FY21, Rs.
 9,500 crores will be allocated for senior citizens.

 - 85,000 crore will be allocated for the relief of SC/OBC.

 - 53,700 crore will be allocated for STs.

-From 1 January 2021, India’s commitment under the Paris Agreement action for climate change will kick-in.
+From 1 January 2021, India’s commitment to the Paris Agreement action for climate change will kick in.
 The government will provide Rs.
 4,400 crore to encourage state governments to draw initiatives for clean air.
-The power plants will higher emissions will be closed.
+The power plants will have higher emissions will be closed.
 Such lands will be used for other requirements.

 The deduction of Rs.
 1, 50,000 for affordable housing will be extended to loan sanctions by a year.
 Extension by one year to March 2021 will also be there for a tax holiday on the profits of affordable housing project developers.

 - Ease of Business

 During the 75th year of the country’s independence (2022), India will host the G-20 residency.
 This event will focus on driving global economic advantage.
 Rs.
 100 crore will be allocated for this purpose.